-NOTE: These pros and cons are based on the common reported experiences and there are exceptions to these results for both systems.
+NOTE: These pros and cons are based on the commonly reported experiences and there are exceptions to these results for both systems.

 - Is the liner an aliphatic or aromatic coating?

 - What is your specific vehicle preparation process?

 - Can I see your paint shop before I buy?

 Here’s why you want to ask these questions.

 Aliphatic vs. Aromatic – Most spray-on coatings are polyurethane, and the coatings harden when exposed to the atmosphere.
 However, some coatings are aromatic and some are aliphatic.
 Aliphatic compounds maintain their pigment better than aromatic compounds, which means that they don’t fade nearly as quickly.
 Of course, aliphatic coatings are also more expensive.

 Most people in the spray-on business agree aliphatic compounds are better.
 Our advice?
 If you’re not getting an aliphatic compound, you should be getting a very good price…and you can expect relatively fast fading too.

 Vehicle Prep Process – Since a spray-on liner is essentially paint, vehicle body surface preparation is critical.
 A poor or rushed prep process is far more likely to result in problems than a quality preparation process.